absurdprofit/react-motion-router/README.md

 static contextType = Motion;
 ```

-The progress is updated as the animation plays and can be used to update DOM style attributes or control playback of an animation.
+The progress is updated as the animation plays and can be used to interpolate DOM style attributes or control playback of an animation.

 #### Shared Element Transition